 Now, an industry so popular that supply is far outweighed by demand can add another feather to its cap, an Academy Award.

-A movie about RVs and van life winning an Oscar in the pandemic era seems all too convenient, until you remember where the camera is pointing.
-When you take the most popular activity on the planet and add in the unbelievably talented multiple Oscar winner Frances McDormand, you have the winning recipe for Best Picture Of the Year.
+A movie about RVs and van life winning an Oscar in the pandemic era seems all too convenient.
+That is until you remember where the camera is pointing.
+Take the most popular activity on the planet.
+Add in the unbelievably talented multiple Oscar winner Frances McDormand.
+The result is a winning recipe for Best Picture Of the Year.

 Nomadland is helmed by up-and-arrived Director Chloé Zhao.
-Winning a total of three Oscars that include Best Director (Chloé Zhao) and Best Actress (Frances McDormand), Nomadland tracks McDormand as she hits the road in a camper van after her town’s only industry shuts down, followed by the death of her husband.
+It won a total of three Oscars that include Best Director (Chloé Zhao) and Best Actress (Frances McDormand).
+Nomadland tracks McDormand as she hits the road in a camper van.
+She started after her town’s only industry shuts down, followed by the death of her husband.